 - the late singer/songwriter Rich Mullins, whose song “Awesome God” has become a staple of countless modern worship services.

-Dent, who earned a doctoral degree in music theory while making a living touring and recording with Take 6, says the most enjoyable aspects of his career have been the travel opportunities.
+Dent, who earned a doctoral degree in music theory while touring and recording with Take 6, says the most enjoyable aspects of his career have been the travel opportunities.

 He’s been able to incorporate his life experiences into the classroom to help his students prepare for their lives as professional musicians and teachers, too.